sajaalsaab/Student-Registration-System/README.md

 # Overview

  A System that used for Registering university courses by students.
-Developed using Python programming lanquage.
+Developed using Python programming lanquage and Phpmyadmain Database.
 ![PHOTO-2022-10-31-19-22-28](https://user-images.githubusercontent.com/92388761/228068399-0c1a75f1-3890-440b-96d6-d98606919ac9.jpg)